 The following links may help you to decide if this is the right career path for you:

-“Computed Tomography: An Overview,” Google Books: This textbook, designed for use in CT technology training programs, is available for free review online.
-It may help to give a clearer picture of what you would be expected to learn in one of these programs.
+- “Computed Tomography: An Overview,” Google Books: This textbook, designed for use in CT technology training programs, is available for free review online.
+It may help give a clearer picture of what you would be expected to learn in one of these programs.

-“MRI and CT Technologist Certificate Program,” Johnson College of Technology: This certificate program trains students in both MRI and CT scanning technology, giving them a broader choice of employment upon graduation.
+- “MRI and CT Technologist Certificate Program,” Johnson College of Technology: This certificate program trains students in both MRI and CT scanning technology, giving them a broader choice of employment upon graduation.